kassane/sokol-swift/README.md

 # sokol-swift

+> [!WARNING]
+> This is a work in progress.

-Swift bindings for the sokol headers (https://github.com/floooh/sokol)
+Swift 6 bindings for the sokol headers (https://github.com/floooh/sokol)